Exclusive: Golar Power offers top bid for Petrobras's LNG terminal - sources

 The terminal and regasification facility was offered under a wider government effort to end the state oil company’s monopoly in natural gas imports and processing.
 The Bahia state terminal can process 20 million cubic meters per day of LNG and includes a 45 kilometer pipeline.

-A bid by Golar Power, a joint venture between Golar LNG GLNG.O and U.S. private-equity firm Stonepeak Infrastructure Partners, was the top offer received, the people said.
-Twelve companies applied to submit offers, including local subsidiaries of BP PLC BP.L, Total SA TOTF.PA and Repsol SA REP.MC.
+A bid by Golar Power, a joint venture between Golar LNG and U.S. private-equity firm Stonepeak Infrastructure Partners, was the top offer received, the people said.
+Twelve companies applied to submit offers, including local subsidiaries of BP PLC, Total SA and Repsol SA.

 On Monday, Petrobras separately said it would conduct an integrity risk assessment of Golar Power, which does business with the state-controlled producer.
 The results of that review potentially could exclude Golar Power from the competition.